einfalles/duylam/README.md

 - [x] Test the Frozen Flask functionality with the routing I have
 - [x] How do we deal with the Dispatch?
 Maybe use are.na
 - [x] Add CNAME file to enable GitHub Pages custom domain
-- [ ] LATER: Add like/dislike system for articles
+- [x] LATER: Add like/dislike system for articles
 - [ ] ~~LATER: Maybe add cookies so like/dislike can be tracked~~
+- [ ] LATER: Set up promised likes on client side
+- [ ] LATER: Set up distributed counter / queue for likes
 - [x] Set up local store
 - [ ] LATER: refactor CSS